 Now hit Create pool at the bottom of the page.

-Now that the User Pool is created.
+Your User Pool has been created.
 Take a note of the Pool Id and Pool ARN which will be required later.
-Also, note the region that your User Pool is created in.
-In our case it is in
+Also, note the region that your User Pool is created in – in our case it’s

 Select App clients from the left panel.

 Select Add an app client.

 Enter App client name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app client.

 - Enable sign-in API for server-based authentication: required by AWS CLI when managing the pool users via command line interface.
-We will be creating a test user through command line interface in the next chapter.
+We will be creating a test user through the command line interface in the next chapter.

-Now that the app client is created.
-Take a note of the App client id which will be required in the later chapters.
+Your app client has been created.
+Take note of the App client id which will be required in the later chapters.